 2. The Lord gives us mountain-top experiences though we're living in the valley.
 "He enables me to go on the heights."

-I can't emphasize this too much.
+I can't overemphasize this.
 Habakkuk's situation hadn't changed.
 He was still living in the valley (the pits really) when he wrote verse 19.
 Yet he said God enabled him to go on the heights.